-Coalmont has no real industry of it’s own.
+Coalmont has no real industry of its own.
 It was originally set up as a distribution point for the mines and grew to include normal small town businesses and residence but the last store closed 20 years ago.
 Although tourism has been suggested as a contemporary substitute, there are only three small businesses.
 The log cabins, a new three unit motel, and the Coalmont Hotel which only operates as a bar.
-The whole area is much used for hunting, fishing, motorized camping, and off road motorsports.
-There is a large amount of tourism in the Princeton and Tulameen areas and Coalmont is overrun on summer and long weekends, but apart from the three business mentioned, there is no direct economic benefit to the town.
+The whole area is mainly used for hunting, fishing, motorized camping, and off road motorsports.
+There is a large amount of tourism in the Princeton and Tulameen areas and Coalmont is overrun in the summer and long weekends, but apart from the three business mentioned, there is no direct economic benefit to the town.

 Mining was the mainstay for many years.
-The main finds of Gold and platinum are long gone, but some claims continue to be worked and hand mining is still practiced by a few hardy souls.
+The main finds of gold and platinum are long gone, but some claims continue to be worked and hand mining is still practiced by a few hardy souls.
 The major coal industry stopped in 1940 but there have been some sizable developments in the intervening years.
-Mining corporations have been trucking out coal as recently as 2013 where there's still a licence for many tons.
+Mining corporations have been trucking out coal as recently as 2013, where there's still a licence for many tons.

 The area has two ranches and there is a small amount of hay grown for local use only.
 There are free-range cows wandering the whole area and they can occasionally be seen in town.

-Logging has been done here since the beginning but has gained momentum.
+Logging has been done here since the beginning, but has recently gained momentum.
 There is regular traffic of logging trucks through Coalmont.
 Although the only large mill is in Princeton, many logs go in the other direction for processing in Merritt and elsewhere.
 Coalmont is located in the Cascades Forest District.

 The area became well know in the late 19th century because of the gold and platinum finds.
 The plentiful coal soon became an interest and the town of Coalmont was established in 1911.
 The town thrived in the 1920’s but the mine closed in 1940 and most people left.
 Despite having no public utilities and being on the verge of becoming a complete ghost town for many years, Coalmont continued to survive because of it’s location and the tenacity of the unique individuals who chose to stay.

-Probably due to the town being semiabandoned for many years, the lifestyle has embodied values which are perhaps more common to remote settlements.
+Probably due to the town being semi-abandoned for many years, the lifestyle has embodied values which are perhaps more common to remote settlements.
 Little is done which does not include motorized vehicles.
 Mechanical skills are taken for granted, even by young people.
 Those that are retired, love to spend their time working with engines or old and antique cars.
-In addition to cars, many residents have a truck, either to get firewood or for recreational persuits.
+In addition to cars, many residents have a truck, either to get firewood or for recreational pursuits.
 Quads, dirt bikes, and especially snowmobiles, are popular and most people own at least one of those.

 Despite the changing times, Coalmontians still show a distinct pioneering independence.
-Since there is no public water and sewage, people learn to deal with the everyday problems of water pumps and septic fields.
+Since there is no public water or sewage, people learn to deal with the everyday problems of water pumps and septic fields.
 Many have gasoline operated emergency generators to cope with power outages, particularly because water pumps are almost all electric.
 Houses are generally heated with wood, partly for historical reasons, and partly because it is free or almost so.
 Most do their own building and repairs.
 People have tools.
 They hoard building supplies and things that can be used in the future.
 It is common to fix things if they are broken.
 This all gives a certain “look” to the town that is familiar and comfortable to locals but may seem unacceptable to outsiders.

 The inhabitants are a mixture of people born in the area, others that came to pursue a lifestyle not possible where they came from, and those that just have a love of the area.
 There is a relatively high proportion of part time residents.
 Colmontonians have a marked “live and let live” attitude, and generally respect those that came before.
 Unlike in many communities, oldtimers and long time residents enjoy some elevated status.